leomeyer/Arducom/doc/setups.md

 ![Keyes Data Logging Shield](Keyes-Data-Logging-Shield.png)

 If you connect to this shield from a Raspberry Pi via standard hardware I2C you have to remove the two I2C pullup resistors.
 Not doing so can damage your Raspberry's IO ports!
+To avoid this problem you can use software I2C on two different pins.